cosmicexplorer/mutation-optimizer/Documentation.md

 The optimization does not run off our server, it is run entirely in client-side javascript using Web Workers.
 Because of this, if it seems to be taking a very long time to optimize a sequence, a bug has likely occurred; it is NOT a network connection issue.
 Open up the developer tools if you have experience with those; otherwise, contact us at the address specified below.
 Modern laptops and workstations can expect optimization at &gt; 600 kb/s, but older machines may take longer.

-The "Search Species" panel curently has no effect; the modifications made are only theoretically optimal for E. coli.
+The "Search Species" panel currently has no effect; the modifications made are only theoretically optimal for E. coli.
 We are working to update this, but we need to collate experimental research, as the majority of our wet lab work was on E. coli.

 # Contact